AdobeDocs/workfront.en/help/manage-work/projects/planning-a-project/designate-resource-managers-for-projects-and-templates.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Considerations about Resource Managers

 >[!NOTE]
 >
->Resource Manager is not a `Workfront` role; it is a field available on a project or a template that you can manually update.
+>Resource Manager is not a Workfront role; it is a field available on a project or a template that you can manually update.

 * Designating Resource Managers on projects is a prerequisite to allowing users to schedule resources for work on the project when using the Scheduling tools.

   For information about resource scheduling, see&nbsp; [Resource Scheduling](../../../resource-mgmt/resource-scheduling/resource-scheduling-overview.md)&nbsp;.

-* Designating Resource Managers on projects is not a prerequisite to allowing users to schedule resources for work using the `Workload Balancer`.
+* Designating Resource Managers on projects is not a prerequisite to allowing users to schedule resources for work using the Workload Balancer.

-  For information about the `Workload Balancer`, see [Overview of the Workload Balancer](../../../resource-mgmt/workload-balancer/overview-workload-balancer.md).
+  For information about the Workload Balancer, see [Overview of the Workload Balancer](../../../resource-mgmt/workload-balancer/overview-workload-balancer.md).

 * You cannot designate teams or groups as resource managers.
 You can only designate users as resource managers.